Jdhwang98/boe_sidewalk/git_cheat_sheet.md

 and
 `git status`(when working in teams, updates main)

 > If you want to work on a new feature, you can create a branch from the “main” repository.
-It basically creates another copy but in another timeless basically.
+It basically creates another copy but in another timeline basically.
 You can later merge you branch onto the main repository once you’re finished with your feature.
 Here is how u create a branch:

 1. `git branch "branch-name"` *(recommend branch name to be <initial_featureName>)*